tessercat/daoistic-data/blog/power/notes.md

-I'm not sure who's making it,
+Other interpretations of this poem take 大 at face value, but I'm not so sure.
-but I take this poem as
+I prefer to read the poem
-a not-so-subtle argument
-from cosmic first principles
-that puts 王 in their place
-not as permanent absolute authority, but rather as a temporary measure, and perhaps only as first among equals.
+as a not-so-subtle Huang-Lao argument from cosmic first principles that puts kings in their place not as permanent absolute authority over a glorious motherland, but rather as a temporary measure, and perhaps only as first among equals.

-逝, 遠 and 反
-have enough variation in meaning for at least two interpretations that support my solution, one negative, one positive.

-When kings are great,
-people form factions 逝,
-that estrange us 遠 from one another and lead to civil strife 反.

-When kings aren't great,
-they leave 逝 private life,
-lead us in common cause 遠,
-and return 反 to private life
-when we finish.
+Since 周行 describes the endless cycles of 天下母, the 曰 expressions describe phases of a cycle.
+When something has grown to greatness (大), kings included, it's bound to fall back (逝), become more distant (遠) and finally come back around and do it again (反).

+Since the poem notes that people (人) are as bound to the cyclical nature of 自然 as 地, 天 and 道, and since the poem is about kings and their role as unifier (王居其一焉), cycle phases in the 曰 expressions describe a great but declining (逝) king's estrangement (遠) from the people and a warning of civil strife (反).

 The Riverside Elder comments on 獨立 as 無匹雙, having no twin or pair,